Mau NaekMan's Hip Cloth

 Textiles in Timor used for almost all rituals they are among the principle gifts made by the bride’s family during marriage rites, they enshroud the dead, and they function as important ritual objects in rites as varied as roof raising and rice planting ceremonies.

 Floating warp patterning, three panels sewn together with twined fringes, commercial cotton, natural dyes.
-Dyed by Nek Mese Kelompok and woven by Yeruto Sae in Timor, 2019.
+Dyed and woven in Amanatun, Timor, 2019.

 190 x 103 cm / 75 x 40.5 in